qwc-services/qwc-services.github.io/src/topics/Printing.md

 ## Layouts with legend <a name="print-legend"></a>

-The QWC2 print dialog will expose a toggle switch to enable the legend in the print output for layout `<layout_name>` if the QGIS project contains a second layout named `<layout_name>_legend`.
+The QWC print dialog will expose a toggle switch to enable the legend in the print output for layout `<layout_name>` if the QGIS project contains a second layout named `<layout_name>_legend`.
 The layout with the `_legend` suffix is expected to contain a legend item.

 ## Atlas printing <a name="print-atlas"></a>

-To enable atlas printing in QWC2, configure the QGIS project as follows:
+To enable atlas printing in QWC, configure the QGIS project as follows:

 - Check the `Generate an atlas` checkbox in the desired layout in QGIS layout designer &rarr; Atlas &rarr; Atlas settings, selecting the coverage layer as desired.
 - In the layout map item properties, check `Controlled by Atlas`.
 - In the Project properties &rarr; QGIS Server, set `Maximum features for Atlas print requests` to the desired value.

-QWC2 will then display a feature picked in the print dialog which will allow picking the desired atlas features, and QGIS Server will generate a multi-page PDF accordingly.
+QWC will then display a feature picked in the print dialog which will allow picking the desired atlas features, and QGIS Server will generate a multi-page PDF accordingly.

 ## Layout templates <a name="layout-templates"></a>